Kalan-Lab/codoff/README.md

 ```

 > [!NOTE]
-> As of v1.2.3, this uses sequential contiguous-window sampling by default, which provides a more biologically realistic null model by comparing against randomly positioned genomic regions of the same size.
+> As of v1.2.3, this uses sequential contiguous-window sampling, which provides a more biologically realistic null model by comparing against randomly positioned genomic regions of the same size.

 ### Example 2: Providing a genome-wide FASTA file and coordinates of a focal region